 Vegetables That Are Good For Dogs

-In today's society it is common practice to feed our pets processed and artificial foods containing preservatives, additives, and artificial flavorings and ingredients.
+It is common practice to feed our pets processed and artificial foods containing preservatives, additives, and artificial flavorings and ingredients.
 Instead of going to the store and solely buying commercial dog food try incorporating some of these everyday healthy vegetables into your dog's diet.
 Commercial dog food is not all bad, however it is a good idea to vary your dog's diet to provide them with nutrients for a healthier lifestyle.

 It's important to remember that when adding foods, it's a good idea to always consult your veterinarian first and add foods in small amounts to watch for any allergic reactions that may appear.
 All dogs are different, and what is okay for one dog may not agree with another.
 This list is by no means all inclusive and there are many other vegetables as well as fruits that are good for your dog.
 There are also many vegetables that are toxic to your dog and it's a wise decision to educate yourself before feeding your dog anything.